The ultimate Amazon FBA guide: Step by step to your own business! [Incl. checklist]

 Frequently Asked Questions

 “FBA” is the abbreviation for Fulfillment by Amazon.
-Sellers can add this service for their products if they want to outsource storage, order preparation, as well as shipping and customer service.
+Merchants can add this service for their products if they want to outsource storage, order preparation, as well as shipping and customer service.

 In principle, anyone can sell on Amazon and use FBA.
-However, some preparation is required.
+However, this requires some preparation.
 This includes, for example, sourcing products, registering a business, and applying for EORI and EAN numbers.
-The seller account must also be set up and populated.
+The seller account must also be set up and filled.